vogonsorg/radgametools/README.md

 # radgametools
-Bink, Smacker, miles, etc binaries.
-No Source Code
+Bink, Smacker, Miles, etc binaries.

+There is no Source Code in this repo.

-USE EXIFTOOL TO GATHER VERSION INFORMATION
+RETRIEVING VERSION INFORMATION

+Use the utility EXIFTOOL and the below command:

 exiftool -r -FileVersionNumber -ProductVersion -Directory -if "$Filename eq 'binkw32'" L:\ > binkw32.txt